How much security do security deposits actually provide?

 The burden of proof lies squarely on your shoulders, to defend that your labor deductions are legitimate.

 How Else Can Landlords Use Security Deposits to Protect Themselves Better?

 Here are a few more tips for success, to protect yourself, your property and your returns:

 - If you allow pets, charge higher rent (“pet rent”) and a pet deposit for each pet.
 Pets cause extra wear and tear and extra damage to your rental property, period.
 There are good reasons to accept renters with pets, but you need to protect your property, too.
 Note that in most states, pet deposits are lumped in with other security deposit restrictions – if your state limits security deposits to 1.5 months’ rent, you can’t charge one month’s rent for the security deposit plus one month’s rent for the pet deposit.

 - Thinking of accepting a higher-risk renter?
 Collect a higher security deposit.
 If you’re considering taking a risk on a rental applicant with a patchy credit or housing history, collect the maximum security deposit allowed by law in your state.
-You might also consider requiring a co-signer for the lease agreement, and/or requiring that the rent be deducted directly from the tenant’s paycheck.
-(Hint: SparkRental will be providing this service soon!)
+You might also consider requiring a co-signer for the lease agreement, and/or requiring automated rent collection.

 - Know the difference between damage and “normal wear and tear.”
 As a general rule, damage is caused by a single incident, while “normal wear and tear” is caused by repeated use of a lived-in space.
 With that said, it should be your mission to minimize normal wear and tear too.
 How?
 Lucky for you, we have an entire article devoted to tenant-proofing your rental property!